EChesters/echesters.github.io/_posts/2016-12-22-tips-tricks-presenting.md

 image: "/images/portfolio/speaking/channel-5.png"
 ---

 <p class="summary">If there’s one thing I can do, it is talk.
 All the time.
 Ask any of my friends.
-If there’s a topic I’m passionate about, I don’t stop talking about it.
+If there’s <a href="https://www.youtube.com/watch?v=9Qxcn9Qlz5A&t=684s">a topic I’m passionate about</a>, I don’t stop talking about it.
 But I make sure to put my talking to good use.</p>

-I’ve spoken at a range of meetups from Talk UX to multiple Java Communities, and taught on behalf of organisations like CodeFirst:Girls and 23Code Street.
+I’ve spoken at a range of meetups from [Talk UX] to multiple Java Communities, and taught on behalf of organisations like CodeFirst:Girls and 23Code Street.
 I may not be an expert, but I have a few tips and tricks which I’ve shared with some, and now with you.

 ## The audience